AI Artifacts

 - Subagent or sidechain content can be included for broader hunts, but main-session-only scans are faster for first-pass triage.

-- Tools → Export → Export AI History Package… includes the filtered timeline CSV plus a manifest of source files and hashes for the first 250 sources.
+ToolCommandandToolInputas evidence and apply the same access controls used for full message text. - Tools → Export → Export AI History Package… includes the filtered timeline CSV plus a manifest of source files and hashes for the first 250 sources.

 Limitations